 Full Course description

 Special emphasis will be put in creating a temporary community for the duration of the course, where we use social permaculture tools, especially sociocracy to make sure everyone’s needs are met, so we can all enjoy living together in a joyful, supportive learning environment.
+The course itself is organised using the principles of social permaculture (amongst others fairness, transparency, and affordability).
+Please bear with us, if it seems more complicated to pay in 2 portions rather than one.
+However it increases transparency.
 Optionally people can learn about macrobiotic philosophy and cooking, which is very aligned with permaculture.

 What is social and vegan permaculture?